 Rapid Re-Housing (Strategy B3) provides individuals and families experiencing homelessness with time-limited rental subsidies and supportive services, enabling them to quickly secure housing and pay their rent until they are able to cover the costs on their own.

-Rapid re-housing programs enrolled 8,857 individuals and family members in the first nine months of fiscal year 2018/2019.
-There are 13,787 participants who are currently in rapid re-housing programs.
-Nearly 5,000 participants in the program have been placed in permanent housing with or without a rapid re-housing subsidy.
-Over the past nine months, 1,483 individuals and family members who secured housing with a rapid re-housing subsidy remained in permanent housing after exiting the program; this equates to 82% of all those who secured housing with a rapid re-housing subsidy and exited the program.
+Rapid re-housing programs enrolled 10,747 individuals and family members during fiscal year 2018-2019.
+As of the end of FY 2018-19, there were 11,951 participants in rapid re-housing programs.
+More than 5,000 participants in the program have been placed in permanent housing with or without a rapid re-housing subsidy.
+Over the past year, 1,413 individuals and family members who secured housing with a rapid re-housing subsidy remained in permanent housing after exiting the program; this equates to 87% of all those who secured housing with a rapid re-housing subsidy and exited the program.

 The Homeless Incentive Program (HIP) (Strategy B4) helps homeless individuals and families who have federal housing subsidies to secure permanent supportive housing by incentivizing landlords to accept the subsidies and offering assistance with deposits and move-in costs.

-In the first nine months of fiscal year 2018-2019, tenants served by the Housing Authority of Los Angeles County (HACoLA), as well as housing authorities in the Cities of Los Angeles, Long Beach, Burbank, Glendale, Pomona, Redondo Beach, and Pasadena, secured 1,223 units with the help of landlord incentives.
-The success of this program is fueled by the $3,611,949 in tenant deposits and $2,922,133 in landlord incentives that the County has funded since July 2018.
-The data below for fiscal year 2018-2019 includes outcomes from the housing authorities listed above; the data from fiscal year 2017-2018 reflects only HACoLA outcomes.
+In fiscal year 2018-2019, tenants served by the Housing Authority of Los Angeles County (HACoLA), as well as housing authorities in the Cities of Los Angeles, Long Beach, Burbank, Glendale, Pomona, Redondo Beach, and Pasadena, secured 1,855 units with the help of landlord incentives.
+The success of this program is fueled by the $5,298,068 in tenant deposits and $4,207,723 in landlord incentives that the County has funded since July 2018.

 Claudia Finds Renewed Hope